Services

 Service Areas

 We provide home visits for evaluations and therapy sessions all over the south end of the Salt Lake Valley.
-The cities we cover include South Jordan, Riverton, Bluffdale, Herriman, Draper, Sandy, West Jordan, Midvale and Taylorsville.
+We proudly serve South Jordan, Riverton, Bluffdale, Herriman, Draper, Sandy, West Jordan, Midvale and Taylorsville.

 Pricing